DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 * __Temporal Dead Zone__ :
   * is the time between the __declaration__ and __the initialization__ of _let_ and _const_ variables.
   * Temporal Dead Zone is the term to describe the state where variables are in the scope but they are not yet declared.
+  * why TDZ : **Make it easier to avoid and catch errors**, accessing variables before declaration is a bad practice and should be avoided.